mzazon/awesome-cloud-projects/aws/adaptive-video-streaming-cloudfront/adaptive-video-streaming-cloudfront.md

 5. Basic familiarity with AWS Lambda and S3 events
 6. Estimated cost: $10-30 for testing (varies by video duration and output formats)

+> **Note**: This recipe creates MediaConvert jobs that incur charges based on processing time.
+Monitor your usage and clean up resources when testing is complete.

 ## Preparation

 ```bash